preto97/JavaProjects/README.md

 						       - print the playlist
 						       - delete current song from playlist
 						       - print the menu app
-	// The project starts running from main
+	// The project starts running from main.